dzuk-mutant/realtime-forms/readme.md

 *\*you can set to trigger realtime validation at different points of a user's interaction so errors don't have to be shown immediately to the user.*

 ---

-This module only handles the data structures and validation processes, and then you can then insert those things into your own UI stuff.

 I've spent quite a long time working on this and refined it quite a lot, but this package should still be considered an early project.
 It has plenty of flaws in it's current state (like it relies on quite a lot of boilerplate to function).